-BLUF: BLUFify is an AI-assisted intelligence briefing service that monitors 164+ news sources across 7 sectors, applying Intelligence Community standards (ICD 203/206) to deliver actionable analysis three times daily.
+BLUF: BLUFify is an AI-assisted intelligence briefing service that monitors 176+ news sources across 7 sectors, applying Intelligence Community standards (ICD 203/206) — including ACH alternative hypotheses, longitudinal context memory, and adaptive topic diversity enforcement — to deliver actionable analysis three times daily.

 About BLUFify